Abhinavd1605/emoticare/README.md

 ### 5. Ethical AI Design
 Our approach to emotional AI breaks new ground in responsible development:
 - **Transparent AI capabilities** with clear disclosure of limitations
-- **Privacy-preserving learning** that improves the system without compromising user data
 - **Cultural adaptation framework** for contextually appropriate support across different communities

 ## Our Solution